ros2/design/articles/zero_copy.md

 ### RCLCPP LoanedMessage

-In order to support loaned messages in `rclcpp`, we tntroduce the concept of a `LoanedMessage`.
+In order to support loaned messages in `rclcpp`, we introduce the concept of a `LoanedMessage`.
 A `LoanedMessage` provides a wrapper around the underlying loan mechanisms, and manages the loan's lifecycle.

 ```